 Ivan Karp: How many art movements have a manifesto?
 I only know of The Futurists.
 How many bona fide Futurists were there?
 And who really cares except for some dreary art historians.
 What inspires an art movement to generate is essentially imponderable.
 Hyper-realism is related to Minimalism but is bereft of intellectual pretensions.
 Indeed, it is stoically unpretentious, at its best starkly "matter of fact"; "anti-sensibility."
 Generally its realism records the previously unrecorded places and objects of everyday life.
 Humanity is rarely in evidence.
 Most of the practitioners know each other—and are verbally admiring of each other's achievement.
 No backbiting in evidence.

 For the first time in the history of Western art, Dutch painters produced wares commercially.
 Individual buyers of different backgrounds and various tastes were receptive to pictures of all kinds of subject matter and a wide range of styles.
 Competition was fierce and most artists were not able to live on their income from their painting alone.
 These merciless market condition, rather than hinder artistic creativity, seemed instead to have favored the creation of the most sublime works of art ever produced.
 What role does the market play today in artistic output?

 I do not believe the market plays a significant role in the production strategy of the Hyper-Realists.
 Production is indeed very limited.

-In consequence of the competitive market, most Dutch 17th-century painters worked in highly specialized areas.
+In consequence of the competitive market, most Dutch seventeenth-century painters worked in highly specialized areas.
 Perhaps only Rembrandt and Vermeer were able to produce masterworks in different categories of painting.
-Hyper-realist painters also seem l to be highly specialized in both technique and choice of subject matter, for what reason?
+Hyper-realist painters also seem to be highly specialized in both technique and choice of subject matter, for what reason?

 It seems sensible for an artist to establish a characteristic style and subject territory.
 The result is always a mergence of unconscious impulses and intelligent process.
 See below.